baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

-Although the focus of our paper is not on the applications, but rather on the formalization of the semantics, we are happy to include more discussion about relevant in the revision.
+Although the focus of our paper is not on the applications, but rather on the formalization of the semantics, we are happy to include more discussion about relevance in the revision.
 We will add a simple extension to our calculi (basically a Unit type with the single value null) to illustrate this particular application of union types and disjoint switches further in the paper.